lukas-linhart/pageobject/docs/index.rst

 intended for creating powerful and easy to maintain browser automation layer for your test automation or web scraping project in `python`_.
 How ? `Read on`_.

-**Please note that this documentation is still a work in progress.**

 .. _pageobject: https://github.com/lukas-linhart/pageobject
 .. _selenium WebDriver: https://github.com/SeleniumHQ/selenium/tree/master/py
 .. _python: https://www.python.org
 .. _Read on: overview.html

+.. note:: Please note that this documentation is still a work in progress.

 The documentation has two main parts: